KirillTregubov/SoundInsights/docs/A2Deliverable.md

 This document contains all the core expectations for assignment 2.

-## Description of the features your project intends to implement
+## Description of the features our project intends to implement
 CI
 - We prioritized this because "everything that can be automated at this point must be".
 - Deliverables: